Neqz529/acs_project/README.md

 1. Install golang;

 In project repo prompt

-2. go mod tidy
+2. go mod tidy;
-3. go mod vendor
+3. go mod vendor;
-3. go run main.go
+3. go run main.go.

 Can require installation of some packages with "go get ..."